-If you’d like to share your experiences please go to this easy to use form on the search page.
+If you’d like to share your experiences please go write a comment at the base of the page.
+You can upload photos too.

 I think the first thing to note is that cat vocalizations are work in progress.
 One of the best books on the subject1 is not complete in my opinion.
 What i mean is that it does not include a discussion about the nuances of the domestic cat vocalisations.
 It is not just meows and hisses etc. Domestic cats produce a wide range of intermediate sounds.

 How far can and do we go when communicating with our cat?
 The above video contains audio files as well to get over the problem of playing audio files on incompatible computer software.
 Videos play on almost all computers.

 The forms of vocal communication are listed below.
 Different species of wildcat use different sounds.
 The domestic cat also uses some of these sounds.
 The hiss is described as a “nonvocal sound”1.

 - spit – intense explosive burst of noise – threatening behavior/fights.
 Domestic cats don’t spit.
 The sand cat combines the hiss and spit.

 - hiss – mimicking a snake – attack/defense.
 See video of serval’s defensive hiss.
 The hiss delivered by a wildcat, is substantially more energetic and loud than that of a domestic cat.
 It can be quite intimidating.
 Below is a video of a serval hissing.
 The hiss is produced when exhaling.
 It falls under the catergory of a “strained intensity call” – used when under “intense emotional stress”2 by a domestic cat.